provydon/laravel_scaffold/README.md

 # After you've started the server sometime later in the future during development, if u wish to refresh the database, run
 $ php artisan migrate:refresh --seed

-# Then reset access token for the api
-$ php artisan passport:client --personal

 # And you're good to go!
 ```